MicrosoftDocs/power-platform/power-platform/developer/cli/introduction.md

 ## Install Microsoft Power Platform CLI

-You can install Microsoft Power Platform CLI using either of the following:
+You can install Microsoft Power Platform CLI using either or both of the following:

 |Installation Method |Description|
 |---------|---------|